mahogny/facsanadu/README.md

-# GloFACS
+# FACSanadu

 ## Description

-This is a simple piece of software for FACS, written in Java + QT
+This is a simple piece of software for FCS, written in Java + QT

 ## Features